deadlydog/New-GitHubRelease/readme.md

 if ($result.Succeeded -eq $true)
 {
-    Write-Host "Release published successfully!
+    Write-Output "Release published successfully!
 View it at $($result.ReleaseUrl)" }
 elseif ($result.ReleaseCreationSucceeded -eq $false)
 {
-    Write-Host "The release was not created.
+    Write-Error "The release was not created.
 Error message is: $($result.ErrorMessage)" }
 elseif ($result.AllAssetUploadsSucceeded -eq $null)
 {
-    Write-Host "The release was created, but not all of the assets were uploaded to it.
+    Write-Error "The release was created, but not all of the assets were uploaded to it.
 View it at $($result.ReleaseUrl).
 Error message is: $($result.ErrorMessage)"
 }
 ```